chris-short/devopsish.com/content/post/122/index.md

 [Oncall of Duty](https://www.dorothyjung.com/oncall-game/)

-[Turns out Amazon buying Eero wasn’t the startup success story we thought](https://www.theverge.com/2019/4/5/18297619/amazon-eero-price-fire-sale-mesh-wi-fi-buyout) — Eero was in deep shit apparently.
+[Turns out Amazon buying Eero wasn't the startup success story we thought](https://www.theverge.com/2019/4/5/18297619/amazon-eero-price-fire-sale-mesh-wi-fi-buyout) — Eero was in deep shit apparently.

-[Google’s constant product shutdowns are damaging its brand](https://arstechnica.com/gadgets/2019/04/googles-constant-product-shutdowns-are-damaging-its-brand/) — Google would kill its own grandmother.
+[Google's constant product shutdowns are damaging its brand](https://arstechnica.com/gadgets/2019/04/googles-constant-product-shutdowns-are-damaging-its-brand/) — Google would kill its own grandmother.

 [How To Establish a High Severity Incident Management Program](https://www.gremlin.com/community/tutorials/how-to-establish-a-high-severity-incident-management-program/) — "In this guide, we will share how to establish and measure the success of your own high severity incident management program."